Seedling explainers

 Why Does Carbon Reduction Matter?

 This is the most impactful, long-term way to drive change.
-Reducing your own emissions directly leads to less pollution in the atmosphere.
+Reducing your own emissions directly leads to less GHGs in the atmosphere.
+Decarbonising reduces our reliance on technologies like carbon capture that are still expensive, hard to scale, or not yet proven at the levels we need.

 More importantly, reduction is the foundation of any serious climate strategy.
 Offsets can play a role - but only after you’ve tackled your own house first.